Early Spring Lawn Care

 Yes!
 Winter weather is Mother Nature’s soil aerator.
 Spring thawing and frost heave open cracks in the soil that let in air and moisture.
 These cracks make March an ideal time to apply grass seed, fertilizer, lawn calcium, and lime.
 Early March is perfect for overseeding shady areas under trees before the spring leaves arrive.
 Cool-season grasses like fescue and bluegrass lawns can be overseeded now.
-Grass seed mixes like Macho Mix fescue or Estate Mix bluegrass are ideal for early spring lawn renovations.
+Cool season grass seed mixes are ideal for early spring lawn renovations.
 If you have a house or rental property that needs a makeover in the front yard, look for Stadium Special perennial ryegrass.
 Stadium Special is first aid for distressed real estate or a play area where kids and dogs have torn up the playfield.

 Repairing Areas Where the Dogs & Kids Play

 Traffic areas along patios, sidewalks and fences can be of concern for parents and pet-lovers.
 Heavy and continuous traffic over moist soil can cause severe compaction making it difficult for grass to establish.
 Spring is an excellent time to begin a long-term solution to fixing soil compaction and keep grass growing and mud out.